 In the summer of 2015, Carter published his 25th book, A Full Life: Reflections at Ninety.
 A few weeks later he announced that he would undergo treatment for a cancer that had reached his brain.
 He had first received a cancer diagnosis after having a small tumor removed from his liver earlier in the year.
 Given the nature of his diagnosis and his advanced age, it might have been expected that the former president would retire from public view.
 Instead he held a press conference to discuss his diagnosis and treatment.
 “I have had a wonderful life,” he told the assembled reporters.
 “I’m ready for anything and I’m looking forward to new adventure.”
 Recalling his 30-year campaign to eradicate the guinea worm, a parasite that causes untold misery in Asia and Africa, he remarked, “I’d like for the last guinea worm to die before I do.”
 As to how long he might expect to live, he said, “It is in the hands of God, whom I worship.”
 On the Sunday following his press conference, he taught Sunday school in Plains, as he had nearly every week since leaving office.

 Former President Carter was treated with immunotherapy, specifically a drug called pembrolizumab, which mobilizes the natural immune responses that cancer typically overrides.
 His response to the medication was excellent, and at the end of his treatment, Carter’s doctors saw no evidence of remaining tumors.
 Months later, he still appeared to be cancer-free, and news of his complete recovery was made public.
 That summer, at age 91, the former president once again donned a hardhat and utility belt and put his well-honed carpentry skills to work, fulfilling his annual commitment to Habitat for Humanity.
+In 2019, at age 94, he surpassed President George H.W.
+Bush as the longest-lived of America’s presidents.
 In his 10th decade, the former president’s courage, grace and humility continue to win the praise and admiration of men and women around the world.

 “Hi, I’m Jimmy Carter, and I’m going to be your next President.”